algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 ### Website

-The goal of the website is to display and give a precise location of Santa claus (and his reindeers) based on the current time and the time zone of the user.
+The goal of the website is to display and give a precise location of Santa claus (and his reindeers) based on the current time and the solar time of the user.
 The website should be responsive, work on all devices, and be really easy to use.

 #### Frontend

 The design of the website will be done in a flat design and with only one page.
 (Maybe a second page if the need were to arise) and a dashboard to display the activity of the application.

 The website will have the following features:
-- Display the current time of the user
+- Display the current solar time of the user
 - Display the precise time when Santa Claus will be at the user's location
 - Put an input for the user to enter his postal adress and his country thus we will be able to obtain the most accurate result
 - Display the location of Santa Claus on a map